Estonian Defence Forces: Estonian Special Operations Force

 Estonian Special Operations Force (ESTSOF) is the special operations command of the Estonian Defence Forces.
 Its tasks include special reconnaissance and surveillance, military support, and direct action.
 The primary objective of the Special Operations Force is the development of capabilities for unconventional warfare.

 Military Police of the Estonian Defence Forces

 The Military Police of the Estonian Defence Forces is the military police unit of the Estonian Defence Forces.
 The tasks of the military police include: investigation of serious disciplinary cases and some armed service- related crimes, supervision of military discipline within the Forces, military traffic control and various security tasks.
-The MP reserves are regurarly trained in Guard Battalion, which also conducts ceremonial duties.
+The MP reserves are regularly trained in Guard Battalion, which also conducts ceremonial duties.

 Cyber Command

 The Estonian Defence Forces Cyber Command is responsible for conducting cyber operations that support the Ministry of Defence's area of responsibility.
 Its tasks include ensuring the operation of IT services and conducting defensive and offensive cyberwarfare.
 It consists of the Headquarters Support and Signal Battalion, the Information and Communication Technology Center, and the Cyber Information Operations Center and Strategic Communications Center.